 Advanced search: To carry out an advanced search, click on the Magnifying Glass symbol next to the search field.
 This will open an area in the catalog window separated from the rest of the window, as the following illustration shows.

 The small arrow next to the Search button provides a number of different settings:

 •Search in all programs: Choosing this option (it will turn orange) means that all product programs, not just the one currently selected, will be explored for the search.

 •Search in article numbers and Search in article texts are mutually exclusive items.

 •Of Search with wild cards, Search exact and Search similar it is only possible to choose one at once.

 •Search case sensitive can be switched on or off.

+The results of your query are displayed as a list (see following image).
 Any products found in response to the search will appear as a list similar to that in the screenshot below.
 Clicking on the right mouse button and selecting an entry from the context menu will enable you to adapt the display of the search results.

 When the mouse is moved over the items in the list of articles found, their images will appear.